-Professor Patrick J. Bradley, Irish by birth, graduated from University College Dublin.
-He was appointed Head and Neck Oncologic Surgeon in 1982 at University Hospital Nottingham, University of Nottingham, UK.
+Professor Patrick J. Bradley, Irish by birth, graduated from University College Dublin, Ireland.
+He was appointed Consultant Otolaryngologist & Head and Neck Oncologic Surgeon in 1982 at Nottingham University Hospitals Nottingham, UK.
 He was appointed Honorary Professor of Head and Neck Oncologic Surgery in 2005.
-He has been a Hunterian Professorship from the Royal College of Surgeons of England since 2006.
-He is also an Honorary Professor at the University of Middlesex, School of Health and Education, London, UK, in 2007, for the Post-Graduate Diploma in ENT, for primary health care physicians.
+He has been a Hunterian Professorship from the Royal College of Surgeons of England in 2006/07.
+He was also an Honorary Professor at the University of Middlesex, School of Health and Education, London, UK, in 2007, for the Post-Graduate Diploma in ENT, for primary health care physicians.
 He retired from active clinical practice in 2009, but continues to write, edit, teach and travel.

-He has published widely with more than 190 peer-reviewed articles, 25 book chapters on diverse topics as head and neck cancer, hospital management, clinical governance and evidence based otolaryngology.
-He continues to author, edit and peer-review, and recently co-authored a textbook Salivary Gland Disorders and Diseases; Diagnosis and Management with Orlando Guntinas-Lichius from Jena, Germany.
+He has published widely with more than 200 peer-reviewed articles, 25 book chapters on diverse topics as head and neck cancer, hospital management, clinical governance and evidence based otolaryngology.
+He continues to author, edit and peer-review, and in 2011 co-authored a textbook Salivary Gland Disorders and Diseases; Diagnosis and Management with Orlando Guntinas-Lichius from Jena, Germany.

-Professor Bradley is/ has been a member of numerous UK journal editorial boards including: the Journal of Laryngology and Otology, Clinical Otolaryngology, Oral Oncology, as well as international journals: Laryngoscope, Head and Neck, Acta Otolaryngologica Scandinavia, European Archives ORL-HNS as well as being the Section Editor of the head and neck oncology section in, Current Opinion in Otolaryngology & Head an Neck Surgery from 1999 to 2008.
-He is now Joint-Editor with Professor Paul Donald.
-He has also been involved for many years with ENT News and Oncology News.
+Professor Bradley is/has been a member of numerous UK journal editorial boards including: the Journal of Laryngology and Otology, Clinical Otolaryngology, Oral Oncology, as well as international journals: Laryngoscope, Head and Neck, European Archives ORL-HNS as well as being the Section Editor of the head and neck oncology section in, Current Opinion in Otolaryngology & Head and Neck Surgery from 1999 to 2008, and is now Joint-Editor with Professor Paul Donald.
+He has also been involved for many years with ENT News and Journal of ENT Masterclass.

 He has been invited as a visiting Professor to many parts of the world including: USA, Canada, Germany, Poland, Spain, Italy, South Africa, Syria, Pakistan, India, Bangladesh, South Korea, Malaysia, Australia and New Zealand.
 He was the Gene Myers International Head and Neck Lecturer at the American Academy ORL-HNS in 2000.
-He is a member of the Triological Society, American Head and Neck Society, The Laryngological Society, and The American Bronco-Esophageal Association.
+He is a member of the Triological Society, American Head and Neck Society, The American Laryngological Society, and The American Bronco-Esophageal Association.
 He is a proud Honorary Member of 17 National and International Medical Societies.